 You should even be able to turn the bowl of frosting upside down without losing a drop – similar to whipped cream.
 Even though it’s whipped, the frosting remains lovely and smooth.
 You can use this frosting for anything – literally any of your favourite cakes or cupcakes.

-I covered my favourite Chocolate Fudge Cake with it (recipe coming to the blog later this week) 👇🏻
+I covered my favourite Chocolate Fudge Cake with it just this week👇🏻

 Tips for making the perfect chocolate buttercream